 She said that when people connect, they will come up with better ideas together than what they could on their own.

 Brown added that business owners should look for other like-minded individuals and avoid the “committee of negativity,” the people who question the use of innovative ideas.

 2. Participate in Special Events

 Special events already take place downtown.
 But the hardest thing for people who organize them is to get participation from business owners, McCray said.

 She urged business owners to “volunteer, spread the word, be open during the time the event is going on and have a relevant activity taking place in your store.”

 She gave as an example, an evening art walk.

-“Have an artistic activity in your place of business during the event, such as an artist displaying her works or a musician performing his songs,” McCray said.
-“Go through your customer list and find out who does something artsy and invite them to present in your store.”
+“Have an artistic activity in your place of business during the event.
+For example, include an artist displaying her works or a musician performing his songs,” McCray said.
+“Go through your customer list and find out who does something artsy.
+Invite them to present in your store.”